5 Differences between a Sale and an Agreement to Sell in a Sales of Goods Contract in Kenya.

 - difference between a sale and an agreement to sell (12)

-- differences between a sale and an agreement to sell (2)
+- difference between sale and agreement to sell in business law (2)